Super-Tonks-Girardeau Quench in the Extended Bose-Hubbard Model: Model and phase diagram

-Here, we focus on strong onsite interaction ($|U| \gg J,|V|$) and consider sTG quenches from $H^+$ to $H^-$.
-We argue that as long as the system starts from a state close to the TG state or bMI, the density profile is stable after the quench.
+Here, we focus on strong on-site interaction ($|U| \gg J,|V|$) and consider sTG quenches from $H^+$ to $H^-$.
+When $V=0$, the situation is clear -- there is only one phase (lattice TG-like gas) and an interaction quench yields standard behavior familiar from continous models~\cite{Astrakharchik2005}.
+The gas does not evolve significantly and reaches metastable sTG state.
+In the case $V \neq 0$, which is the main focus of our paper, we argue that as long as the system starts from a state close to the TG state or bMI, the density profile is stable after the quench.
 The system initially prepared in the liquid phase displays a counter-intuitive behavior after the quench.
 Despite the attractive character of all forces, the liquid starts to evaporate and does not collapse, as it could be naively expected.
 To present and understand these phenomena, we start with the analytical results for two atoms.
 From that point on, we build the understanding towards systems with larger numbers of particles.